 In many cases, many couples don’t give a prenuptial agreement much thought—until after the wedding date.

 A prenuptial agreement is a valid document that can protect one partner and his or her assets in the event of a divorce.
-However, in many cases, the validity of such an agreement can be argued during divorce.
+However, in many cases, the validity of such an agreement can be argued during a divorce.

 In this article, we will review what a prenuptial agreement is, how a prenuptial agreement in Florida works, and what you need to know if you are considering marriage or divorce.